GameAnalytics/python-style-guide/README.md

 5. But don't constrain functions unnecessarily, use abstract types, use duck-typing as an advantage, not a liability.
 6. Python has a rich standard library, you are highly encouraged to use it whenever possible.
 7. Don't be afraid to use abstractions like list comprehensions, generators, iterators, context managers etc. where appropriate.
+8. Don't use mutable types as default arguments.
-8. Prefer pure functions over object-oriented programming, but use OOP when appropriate.
+9. Prefer pure functions over object-oriented programming, but use OOP when appropriate.
-9. When writing classes, don't create getters and setters, just access the attribute directly.
+10. When writing classes, don't create getters and setters, just access the attribute directly.

 ### Exceptions and Error Handling
 Python's error handling is built around exceptions.
 Use them.